appsmithorg/appsmith/README.md

 ## 🏃‍♀️ Quickstart

-Listed below are the steps to build a dashboard that lists users.
+The following steps introduce you to building a simple user-list dashboard on Appsmith.
 1. [Sign up on Appsmith Cloud](https://bit.ly/appsmith-signup-github) or [Deploy Appsmith via Docker](https://bit.ly/appsmith-docker-github).
 2. Create a new app within the organization that has already been created for you.
 3. Click on the `+` icon next to the `Queries` section to add a new query in the mock database